-Drukgyel Higher Secondary School is envisioned to be the centre of academic excellence.
+Drukgyel Central School is envisioned to be the centre of academic excellence.
 The school believes that the education process must be rooted in country’s tradition and culture.
 To that extent the school aspires to instil in the learners the motto ‘ever victorious’ by moulding them into citizens with sound characters, balanced personalities, inner discipline and strength, dedicated to duty and work and possessing patriotic outlook.

-Drukgyel Higher Secondary School is committed to produce well in-formed skilled, responsible, loyal, dedicated and productive citizens by providing an effective teaching learning atmosphere, incorporating wholesome education.
+Drukgyel Central School is committed to produce well in-formed skilled, responsible, loyal, dedicated and productive citizens by providing an effective teaching learning atmosphere, incorporating wholesome education.
 Ingrained in our motto of ever victorious is the spirit of excellence and competition that the school will strive to instil in the minds of learners.

 Establishment of the School

 The present school is an offshoot of the erstwhile Paro High School, which had to be located to a new site after a dreadful landslide hit present Paro LSS in 1986, causing a major damage to the infrastructure.
 This is a product of a close partnership between the Royal Government and the British Government.
 The foundation stone for the construction work of the school was laid in December 1991 and most of the work completed by 1994.
 The total cost incurred in the construction of the school amounted to 1.05 million pounds sterling (roughly Nu.
 62 million) which was exclusively British Government’s ODA grant to the Royal Government.
 The school was inaugurated on April 7th, 1994 by the then British High Commissioner of India, Sir Nicholas Fenn in the presence of high-ranking government officers of the RGoB.
-The school was named Drukgyel High School on the 7th of April, 1994.The first Principal Aum Namgay Om started the school with 399 students and 29 teachers and today there are more than 800 students with about 60 teaching and non-teaching staff.
+The school was named Drukgyel Central School on the 7th of April, 1994.The first Principal Aum Namgay Om started the school with 399 students and 29 teachers and today there are more than 800 students with about 60 teaching and non-teaching staff.

-Location of Drukgyel High School
+Location of Drukgyel Central School

 The Historical Significance of its Location